 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our officers and directors, and persons who own more than 10% of a registered class of our equity securities to file reports of ownership and changes in ownership with the SEC.
 These persons are required by regulation to furnish us with copies of all Section 16(a) reports that they file.
-Based on our review of the copies of these reports received by us, or written representations from the reporting persons that no other reports were required, we believe that, during fiscal 2009, all reports to be filed pursuant to Section 16(a) of the Exchange Act were filed on a timely basis.
+Based on our review of the copies of these reports received by us, or written representations from the reporting persons that no other reports were required, we believe that, during fiscal year 2010, all reports to be filed pursuant to Section 16(a) of the Exchange Act were filed on a timely basis, except that two reports, covering an aggregate of two transactions, were filed late by Austin W. Marxe and David M. Greenhouse, filing jointly, and an initial report of ownership was filed late by Austin W. Marxe and David M. Greenhouse, filing jointly.

-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS
+CERTAIN RELATIONSHIPS AND RELATED PERSON TRANSACTIONS

 Our Audit Committee reviews and approves in advance all related-party transactions.
-There have been no transactions during our last fiscal year with our directors and officers and beneficial owners of more than 5% of our voting securities and their affiliates.
+There have been no transactions during our last two fiscal years with our directors and officers and beneficial owners of more than 5% of our voting securities and their affiliates.

-PROPOSAL TO BE VOTED UPON BY STOCKHOLDERS
+PROPOSALS TO BE VOTED UPON BY STOCKHOLDERS